EOLab-HSRW/jetson-models/docs/usage_guide_imagenet.md

 <h1 align = "center">ImageNet Usage Guide with Snap!</h1>

+Image classification is one of the fundamental tasks in computer vision.
+Instead of detecting multiple objects and their locations, classification networks predict the most likely class of the entire image.
+For example, given an input picture, the network outputs probabilities for categories such as dog, cat, car, airplane, and so on.

 <p align="center">
   <img src="/docs/images/imagenet_demostration.gif" alt="DetectNet demonstration" height="70%" width="70%" />
 </p>

+The imageNet model from the [Jetson Inference Library](https://github.com/dusty-nv/jetson-inference)  takes an image as input and produces:

+* **ClassID:** Numeric identifier of the predicted category
+* **ClassLabel:** Human-readable label (e.g., lab coat, dog, car)
+* **Confidence:** Probability score of the prediction

+[Imagenet](models/imagenet.py) is available to use from Python and supports a variety of [pre-trained image classification networks](#available-image-recognition-variants-and-average-performance-in-jetson-nano) optimized with TensorRT for real-time performance on Jetson devices.
+The default model is GoogLeNet.
+ImageNet is trained on the ILSVRC ImageNet dataset, which includes [1000 object classes.](https://github.com/dusty-nv/jetson-inference/blob/master/data/networks/ilsvrc12_synset_words.txt)

 ## Connect to the server